appintheair/aita-track-flight-scheme/README.md

 Blue button if the preferred one, but you can also use white / black depending on your screen background.

+> Custom design is also possible, but you should write us to approve it first.

 Preferred size: 135x40 pts (270x80 px for @2x)

 ![](http://spronin.github.io/img/aita-track-en/aita_blue_en.png)